LavaStaff

 It usually means hiring recurring support talent in a nearby region such as Latin America for customer support, operations, executive follow-through, scheduling, recruiting coordination, and other business-support workflows that benefit from same-day U.S. collaboration.

-Why use nearshore staffing for business support instead of freelancers?
+Why choose nearshore business support staffing instead of freelancer marketplaces?

-Usually when the company still needs help sourcing, screening, and launching the person.
-Workforce platforms are strongest after the candidate is already selected.
+Usually when support is recurring and the company still needs help sourcing, screening, and launching the role to be productive quickly.
+Workforce platforms are strongest once a candidate is already chosen and payroll or compliance is the main blocker.

 ASK CHATGPT